 Total RNA was isolated from V6 - V8 stage leaf tissue of verified MON87411 (generation R_4F_1) and the parent control LH244.
 The RNA was either left undigested or was digested with a commercial RNase I_f^{12} .
 The RNA was then electrophoresed on an agarose/formaldehyde gel and transferred to a nylon membrane for blotting.
-DNA from plasmid PV-ZMIR10871 was used to generate template for a 240 nt DvSnf7 radiolabeled (32P) probe.
+DNA from plasmid PV-ZMIR10871 was used to generate template for a 240 nt DvSnf7 radiolabeled (^{32}P) probe.

 No hybridisation bands were detected for either undigested or digested RNA from LH244.
 Undigested RNA from MON87411 showed a single band at approximately 1,000 nt confirming that MON87411 produces the full-length DvSnf7 transcript.
-RNase I_f digested RNA from MON87411 showed a single hybridisation band at 240 bp, indicating that, following transcription, transcribedDvSnf7 RNA exists in the plant as a double-stranded form that is of the expected size.
+RNase I_f digested RNA from MON87411 showed a single hybridisation band at 240 bp, confirming that, following transcription, the majority of the DvSnf7 RNA exists in the plant in double-stranded form and is of the expected size.
 It was not possible to determine from these results if intermediate low abundant forms of DvSnf7 RNA in single-stranded form exist.